uilicious/uilicious-cli/readme.md

 + `--browser <browser_name>` options :  e.g. chrome, firefox, edge, safari, ie11 (default "chrome")
 + `--height <browser_height>` height of browser (default "960")
 + `--width <browser_width>` width of browser (default "1280")
++ `--testCodeDir <browser_dir>` Directory to use for test code, this is used instead of the existing uilicious project code.

 > For more additional options, please refer to the `uilicious-cli project run --help` output